peterhinch/micropython-async/TUTORIAL.md

 ```

 With official `uasyncio` this confers no benefit over `await asyncio.sleep_ms()`.
-With the [priority version](./FASTPOLL.md) it offers much more precise delays
+Using [fast_io](./FASTPOLL.md) it offers much more precise delays under the
-under a common usage scenario.
+common usage pattern where coros await a zero delay.

 It is possible to use I/O scheduling to associate an event with a callback.
 This is more efficient than a polling loop because the coro doing the polling